Does Your House Have High Water Pressure?

 High water pressure might seem like a good thing.
-After all, low water pressure certainly isn’t a good thing.
-Nobody likes taking a shower with low water pressure.
+After all, nobody likes taking a shower with low water pressure.
 Unfortunately, even though high-pressured water may feel great in the shower, it causes a number of serious drawbacks.
+Luckily the fix can be as easy as installing a water pressure reducing valve.

 If you have high water pressure and need assistance, contact the plumbers at Stang Plumbing & Heating to schedule water softening in the Montgomery County area.